Lvlad27/Demo-Chat-Bot/README.md

 # Chatbot Project

-This is a simple chatbot project built using Node.js, Express, WebSockets (ws library), and Nginx.
+This is a simple chatbot project prototype built using Node.js, Express, WebSockets (ws library), and Nginx.
 The project was created for learning purposes.

 Check it out at [lvlad.dev](https://lvlad.dev)